dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/spatial-system.md

 The bordered element will now sit nicely on the baseline grid.

-In typography, a similar effect is seen when the line height of a text style is not evenly divisible by 8.
-For example, body text (paragraph), is set at 16px and it's line height is set at 24px.
+In typography, a similar effect is seen when the line-height of a text style is not evenly divisible by 8.
+For example, body text (paragraph), is set at 16px and it's line-height is set at 24px.

 In this case **line-height / 8** is equal to 3 (24 / 8 = 3)